gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 - To flash the processor, use the STM32 ST-LINK Utility as well, ST-Flash utility or Keil by itself.
 - Hold the powerbutton while flashing the firmware, as the controller releases the power latch and switches itself off during flashing

+NOTE: I USE TO UNPLUG THE HOVERBOARD BATTERY AND TO PLUG THE STLINK PROGRAMMER (INCLUDED 3,3VOLT PIN), THEN TO FLASH THE FW USING KEIL.
+THIS WAY YOU DON'T NEED TO LEAVE PRESSED THE POWER BUTTON.

+NOTE2: ONE BOARD IS MASTER THE OTHER IS SLAVE.
+BEFORE TO FLASH THE FW, SET THE FIRMWARE AS MASTER OR SLAVE IN THE CONFIG.H AND RECOMPILE THE FIRMWARE.

 ------------------------------
 #### COMMUNITY